HTAA Conference 2026Many Stories, Many Voices

 About the Presenter

-Cindy Bin Tahal is the Education Director at the Academy of the Social Sciences in Australia, where she leads national initiatives to strengthen social sciences teaching through collaboration with teachers, curriculum authorities, students, and the research expertise of the Academy's Fellows.
+Cindy Bin Tahal is the Education Director at the Academy of the Social Sciences in Australia, where she leads national initiatives to strengthen social sciences teaching through collaboration with teachers, curriculum authorities, students, and the research expertise of the Academy’s Fellows.
 She brings more than 25 years of diverse experience across the early to middle years of education in Australia, North America, and Southeast Asia.
 Cindy is a PhD candidate at the University of Queensland, researching international education, and holds a Master of Education with a focus on Middle Phase Learning and Pedagogy, as well as a Bachelor of Education.
+She is committed to empowering teachers and students through evidence-informed practice and meaningful classroom engagement.

 Using artwork and artefacts as historical sources when researching WWI and WWII